Load data from Parquet files in Amazon S3 on AWS

 • Connection string parameters override database parameter values when both are provided.

-• Default values for connection string parameters are sourced from database parameters if not expressly set.
+• Default values for connection string parameters are sourced from the database parameters if not expressly set.

 MaxConnections -etlParquetMaxConnections